AdamSobieski/Narratology/Content/Knowledge.md

 ## Knowledgebases

 Here is a knowledgebase interface. `ParameterExpression` instances could be used as variables with some methods, e.g., `Match()`.
 This interface is a work in progress; it will, eventually, include a means of loading data and rules from stored resources.
+Some of the features indicated, below, may, instead, be made available as extension methods on the `IKnowledge` interface.

 ```cs
 public interface IKnowledge